Building Construction Consultants - insurance requirements

 Building Construction Contractors - insurance requirements

 Treasury has negotiated an insurance policy for use by contractors for works and public liability insurance.
 Part of the advantages of the Principal-nominated insurance policy is that insurance cover is on terms known and satisfactory to the Government.
-The current premium rates can be found in the Publications section of this website.
+An overview of the policy (including excluded works) and the current premium rates can be found in the Publications section of this website.
 These rates change annually.

 It is mandatory for agencies to ensure that contractors effect insurance of the works and public liability insurance through the Government's Principal-nominated insurance policy for all major works building construction projects.